Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1968 - The Bridge House.
 Spans a creek.
 Unbuilt.

-Around 1970 - The Max Palevsky House, 1021 West Cielo Drive, Palm Springs CA. Commissioned in 1968.
+1968 - The Max Palevsky House, 1021 West Cielo Drive, Palm Springs CA. Project architect, Jim Tyler.
 Palevsky was an art collector, venture capitalist, philanthropist, and computer technology pioneer.
-Still owned by the Palevsky family as of 2016.
-Top photo by Michael Locke; middle Marvin Rand, bottom photo by Kurt Cyr.
+Still owned by the Palevsky family as of 2024.
+Top photos by Dan Chavkin; middle Marvin Rand, bottom four Tonino Vicari.

 1970 - The Kawahara House, 6 Shadow Lane, Rolling Hills Estates CA. Commissioned in 1969.
 They later added a new master suite, designed by Ellwood associate James Tyler, entered by a glass bridge and opening to the pool.
 Sold in 2011 to Lee Byrna.
 Color photo by Michael Locke.

-1972 - The Irving Harris House, 18 Grandin Lane, Cincinnati OH.
+1972 - The Irving and Selma Harris House, 18 Grandin Lane, Cincinnati OH.
 Commissioned in 1971.
 Project architect, James Tyler.
 This was the last of the houses designed by Ellwood's office.
-Still owned by Harris as of 2010.
+Still owned by Harris as of 2022.

-Year unknown - Chute 3 Units Apartments, Los Angeles.
+Year unknown - The Chute 3 Units Apartments, Los Angeles CA. Status unknown.

 Sources include: Craig Ellwood: In the Spirit of the Time, by Alfonso Perez-Mendez; California Modern: The Architecture of Craig Ellwood, by Neil Jackson; Adam Ellwood; Erin Ellwood; Making LA Modern, by Michael Boyd.